smarzola/webtail/README.md

 3. **Access your services**: Once running, your services will be available at:
    - `https://plex.your-tailnet.ts.net`
    - `https://sonarr.your-tailnet.ts.net`

+   **Note**: The tailnet domain is automatically determined by your Tailscale configuration.

    **Note**: Services are exposed on port 443 with automatic HTTPS certificates provided by Tailscale.